Interstitial lung disease

 If you have a more severe case of ILD, it can worsen over time, and may require regular treatment of therapy for symptom relief.

-The average survival for people with ILD can range from 3 to 5 years or longer with treatment.
+The average survival rate for people with ILD can range from 3 to 5 years or longer with treatment.
 Idiopathic ILD can be fatal due to poor diagnosis and limited knowledge of the cause.
 Those with mild ILD can often live much longer.

 Is ILD preventable?